Quasi-category: Presentable ∞-categories

-Presheaves categories (discussed above) have some nice properties and their localizations also inherit such properties to some extent.
+Presheaf categories (discussed above) have some nice properties and their localizations also inherit such properties to some extent.
 An ∞-category is called presentable if it is a localization of a presheaf category on an ∞-category in the sense of Bousfield (the notion strongly depends on a choice of a universe, which is suppressed here.
 But one way to handle this issue is to manually keep track of cardinals.
 Another is to use the notion of an accessible ∞-category as done by Lurie).

 Cisinski notes that “Any [reasonable] algebraic structure defines a presentable ∞-category," after taking a nerve.
 Thus, for example, "the category of groups, the category of abelian groups, the category of rings" are all (their nerves are) presentable ∞-categories.
 Also, the nerve of a category of small sets is presentable.

 The notion has an implication to theory of model categories.
 Roughly because of the above remark, all the typical model categories that are used in practice have nerves that are presentable; such a model category is called combinatorial.
 Precisely, we have: (Dugger) if C is a combinatorial model category, then the localization $L(C)$ with respect to weak equivalences is a presentable ∞-category and conversely, each presentable ∞-category is of such form, up to equivalence.